Neurology

 Navigating Chronic Inflammatory Demyelinating Polyneuropathy Complexities

-CIDP management involves personalized treatment with intravenous immunoglobulin (IVIg), corticosteroids, or plasma exchange, tailored to each patient’s needs.
+CIDP management involves personalized treatment with intravenous immunoglobulin, corticosteroids, or plasma exchange, tailored to each patient’s needs.
 Evaluating treatment responses using disability and impairment scales ensures timely adjustments, preventing overtreatment or misdiagnosis.
 Although many patients respond to first-line treatments, some cases require further diagnostic review if improvement is lacking.
 Future research aims to refine diagnostic tools, explore autoantibody-based tests, and adopt a broader approach to autoimmune neuropathies, treating CIDP as part of this spectrum.
 Consistent outcome measures remain key to optimizing care and improving patient outcomes.

 Reference: van Doorn IN, Eftimov F, Wieske L, van Schaik IN, Verhamme C. Challenges in the Early Diagnosis and Treatment of Chronic Inflammatory Demyelinating Polyradiculoneuropathy in Adults: Current Perspectives.
 Ther Clin Risk Manag.
 2024 Feb 14;20:111-126. doi: 10.2147/TCRM.S360249.
 PMID: 38375075; PMCID: PMC10875175.